Amanda Bergner, MS, CGC

 Fieldwork Supervisor: Cancer Genetics

-I am an ABGC board-certified genetic counselor with eight years of experience in clinical care, research, and translational genomics.
+I am an ABGC board-certified genetic counselor with over eight years of experience in clinical care, research, and translational genomics.
 My experience has allowed me to develop a nuanced understanding of both the challenges and successes of genomic medicine and to better appreciate the interface between clinical care and research in genetics and genomics.
 I am originally from New York and completed my genetic counseling graduate education at the University of Michigan where my research focused on the lived experience of rare disease, particularly around the process and emotional effect of disclosing a diagnosis to peers during adolescence and young adulthood.
 I have worked in clinical practice at Yale University and Yale-New Haven Hospital, serving as a clinical supervisor and rotation coordinator for genetic counseling students and contributing to programmatic development of the clinical cancer genetics service.
 I have also worked for several years at the Institute for Genomic Medicine (IGM) at Columbia University Medical Center, where I have focused on the utilization of research whole exome sequencing toward the goal of therapeutic precision medicine in epilepsy.
 I joined the Columbia University Genetic Counseling Graduate Program in 2018 as the inaugural assistant program director.

 Elana Levinson, MS, MPH, CGC